Customers don’t buy a product for the sake of owning it.

 The shopper can purchase a drill and be satisfied with it.
 But then gets home and realizes that it is too weak to drill a hole in their wall.
 There’s nothing wrong with the drill, but the customer will not achieve the goal.

-Use chatbots to improve customer success
+Use chatbots to help customers achieve their goals & success

 Customer success vs. account management